 Complete guide to setting up and using GitWhisper - the AI-powered Git commit message generator that whispers the perfect commit message for your changes.

 GitWhisper analyzes your staged Git changes and uses AI to generate meaningful commit messages following conventional commit format with emojis.
-It supports multiple AI models including OpenAI GPT, Claude, Gemini, and more.
+It features an interactive confirmation workflow and supports multiple AI models including OpenAI GPT, Claude, Gemini, GitHub Models, and more.

 Choose your preferred installation method